1941–42 Oshkosh All-Stars season

 The 1941–42 Oshkosh All-Stars season was the All-Stars' fifth year in the United States' National Basketball League (NBL), which was also the fifth year the league existed.
 However, if one were to include the independent seasons they played starting all the way back in 1929 before beginning their NBL tenure in 1937, this would officially be their twelfth season of play.
 Seven teams competed in the NBL in 1941–42 and the league did not use divisions.
 The All-Stars played their home games at South Park School Gymnasium.
-This season was also notable for them playing a home game on December 7, 1941 (the same day the Attack on Pearl Harbor occurred, which subsequently led to the U.S.A. entering World War II days later against the Axis powers following the initial declaration of war on Japan on December 8) against their nearby, municipal rivals in the Sheboygan Red Skins, which resulted in a 52–30 blowout win for Oshkosh.

 For the fifth consecutive season, the All-Stars finished the season with either a division or league best record (20–4).
 The 20–4 record Oshkosh had that season would later end up becoming the best record the All-Stars franchise would have in their time in the NBL.
 They then went on to win their second consecutive league championship by defeating the Fort Wayne Zollner Pistons, two games to one in a best-of-three series.

 Head coach Lon Darling won the league's Coach of the Year Award.
 Players Leroy Edwards and Charley Shipp earned First Team All-NBL honors for the second straight season.

 In addition to the NBL Playoffs, the Oshkosh All-Stars also participated in the World Professional Basketball Tournament as well.
 The All-Stars would only compete against some independently ran teams in the Davenport Central Turner Rockets, the New York Renaissance, the Harlem Globetrotters, and the previous WPBT champion team that was formerly an NBL team that turned themselves into an independent barnstorming team known as the Detroit Eagles, being denied the opportunity to match up against any of the competing NBL teams that joined the WPBT this year.
 However, unlike the previous seasons that the All-Stars participated in the tournament, Oshkosh would manage to win the 1942 WPBT, being the first professional basketball team to win multiple championships in the same season; that honor would only be repeated three more times in the WPBT's history by the NBL's Fort Wayne Zollner Pistons in 1944 & 1945 as well as the NBL's Minneapolis Lakers in 1948.